 The "Interactive Student Edition" makes use of "User Control and Freedom" by allowing students to easily "go back" if they make a mistake in navigation.
 It uses "Error Prevention" by providing a brief description or label for each online tool when a user hovers over it, ensuring users choose the proper tool for the task at hand.
 Some of the support features include bookmarks, note-taking documents, and varied page views.
 A "Resources" tab also includes links to lesson-level resources and core instruction resources.
 The pictures and graphs used throughout instruction are colorful and easy to understand without being distracting.
-For example, Module 9 includes a photo of a child arranging square tiles into an array on the same page as a graphical depiction of an array made from square tiles.
-This is supportive of student learning, as some students may not recognize how a rectangular graphic made of small squares is representative of the concrete manipulatives they use to solve the problem.
+For example, Module 12 includes a photo of a child building a rectangular prism with unit cubes.
+This visual is located next to a set of instructions for building rectangular prisms with unit cubes.
+This is supportive of student learning, providing an intuitive scaffold for students who may struggle with the English language.
+Additionally, authentic photographs, clear drawings, and interesting figures help students visualize and recall concepts.
 Auxiliary "Math Concept Readers" incorporate pictures and charts that are clear and pertinent to instruction; The font used for this resource is clear and easy to read.

 Teacher guides are intuitive, designed in a way that teachers can easily locate important information.
-Each unit begins with an overview including the essential question, TEKS, vocabulary, RTI interventions, enrichment opportunities, materials needed, and a list of necessary print and digital resources.
-Its structure, look, and location are consistent throughout the year.
+Each unit begins with an overview, including the essential question, TEKS, vocabulary, RTI interventions, enrichment opportunities, materials needed, and a list of necessary print and digital resources.
+Its structure, look, and the location is consistent throughout the year.
 Each lesson is then outlined in the "Lesson at a Glance," including: lesson number, title, focus, essential question, TEKS, process standards, vocabulary, materials needed, relevant print resources, relevant digital resources, and space for teacher notes.
 All instructional support is clearly stated and easily identifiable.
 The first page of each lesson includes a summary box listing all digital resources, a list of vocabulary, and the TEKS addressed within the lesson.
 A clear sidebar summarizes process standards and offers a reminder to use the "Are You Ready?" assessment to diagnose student understanding.
 Then throughout the lessons, additional sidebars provide suggested questions in bold and possible student answers in pink.
 Distinct "Common Errors" call-out boxes offer error look-fors, examples, and potential solutions.
 "Differentiated Instruction" supports are clearly shown and are organized by specific EL support strategies.